 For Gut's Sake!

-Rich in turmeric and other essential pet nutrients, add a teaspoon of DOGGY DAILY or MOGGY DAILY into a wet or dry dog food or cat food bowl to enhance your pet’s gut health and so much more.
+Rich in turmeric and other essential pet nutrients, add a teaspoon of Doggy Daily into a wet or dry dog food or cat food bowl to enhance your pet’s gut health and so much more.